browserengineering/book/book/forms.md

     conx.close()
 ```

-This is all pretty bare-bones: our server doesn't check that the
+Our implementation is all pretty bare-bones: our server doesn't check that the
 browser is using HTTP 1.0 to talk to it, it doesn't send back any
 headers at all except `Content-Length`, it doesn't support TLS, and so
 on.
 Again: this is a web *browser* book---it'll do.